FloydFernandes/Principal-Component-Analysis--PCA-/README.md

  PCA is a dimensionality reduction technique used in this project to compress the data

 ## Project
 This is a project on Wine dataset.
-This dataset has the information of differenttypes of wine and the content of it.
+This dataset has the information of different types of wine and the content of it.
 There are 3 types of wine in total.

 We have used PCA to reduce the number of features.
 We use the 3 Principal components as the compressed data.